rspeer/python-ftfy/docs/index.rst

                             The normalization of Unicode to apply.
 Defaults to NFC.
 Can be "none".
       --preserve-entities   Leave HTML entities as they are.
-The default is to decode them in non-HTML files.
+The default is to decode them, as long as no HTML tags have appeared in the file.

 Module documentation